chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_configure.rst

 Configuration of |chef private| is done through the ``/etc/opscode/private-chef.rb`` file.
 The file itself is written in |ruby|, allowing you to have as much flexibility as possible with how you configure the system.

 While there are a great deal of configuration options, the number required for common use is quite small.
-For standalone single server configurations no configuration is required at all - the defaults take care of everything.
+For standalone single server configurations no configuration is required at all---the defaults take care of everything.

 A typical High Availability or Tiered configuration consists of only: